JoshuaDelosSantos/my-clean-project/documentations/user_stories/us_01_sp_register.md

 ## Assumptions:
 - The service provider will register using an email andpassword.
-- A verification email will be sent to confirm the registration.
-- Basic profile details (e.g., business name, phone number, and location) will be required.
+- Basic profile details (e.g., business name and contact number) will be required.
 - Password must meet security standards (e.g., minimum 8characters, including a number and special character).
 - Django’s built-in authentication system will be used